Charles Lanyon: Biography

 Lanyon was born in Eastbourne, Sussex (now East Sussex) in 1813.
 His father was John Jenkinson Lanyon, a purser in the Royal Navy, and his mother was Catherine Anne Mortimer.

 Following his education, he became an apprentice civil engineer with Jacob Owen in Portsmouth.
 When Owen was made senior Engineer and Architect of the Irish Board of Works and moved to Dublin, Lanyon followed.
 In 1835, he married Owen's daughter, Elizabeth Helen.
 They had ten children, including Sir William Owen Lanyon, an army officer and colonial administrator.

-Charles Lanyon was county surveyor in Kildare briefly, before moving on to Antrim in 1836.
+Charles Lanyon was briefly a county surveyor in County Kildare in Ireland, before moving north to County Antrim.
 He remained county surveyor of Antrim until 1860.

-Lanyon was elected Mayor of Belfast in 1862, and Conservative MP for the city between 1865 and 1868.
-In 1868 he was also knighted and served on the Select Committee on Scientific Instruction.
-He served as president of the Royal Institute of the Architects of Ireland from 1863 to 1868.
+Lanyon was elected Mayor of Belfast in 1862, and as a Conservative was elected to Parliament in 1866.
+He stood again for two-seat borough constituency in the 1868 elections alongside John Mulholland, the owner of the York Street Spinning Mill.
+But an unprecedented understanding between William Johnston, the candidate of "Protestant Workingmen", and the largely Catholic-supported Liberal candidate,Thomas McClure, ensured a Conservative defeat.
+Johnston topped the poll.

-He lost his Belfast parliamentary seat in 1868 to William Johnston (the candidate of “Protestant Workingmen”) but continued to 1871 to serve as a Belfast Town councillor.
-From 1862 to 1886 he was Belfast Harbour Commissioner.
-He served as Deputy Lieutenant for County Antrim and was appointed High Sheriff of Antrim in 1876.
-He was also a Justice of the Peace for many years.
+Lanyon, who was knighted in 1868, continued to serve as a Belfast Town councillor and on the Belfast Harbour Commission.
+He served as president of the Royal Institute of the Architects of Ireland, as High Sheriff and Deputy Lieutenant for County Antrim and, for many years, as a Justice of the Peace.

-His other business interests included being director of the Blackstaff Flax Spinning Company and chairman of several railway companies.
+His business interests included being director of the Blackstaff Flax Spinning Company and chairman of several railway companies.
 He was made director of the Northern Counties Railway in 1870, but resigned in 1887 because of ill-health.

 Alongside his business activities he was an active Freemason and served as Provincial Deputy Grand Master of Belfast and North Down between 1863 and 1868, Provincial Deputy Grand Master of Antrim between 1868 and 1883 and Provincial Grand Master of Antrim between 1883 and 1889.

 Lanyon lived at 'The Abbey' a grand house in Whiteabbey, which eventually became a sanitorium during World War I and is now part of Whiteabbey Hospital.
 He died there on 31 May 1889 and is buried in Knockbreda Cemetery.
 His will is recorded in the Public Records Office of Northern Ireland:

 8 August 1889, LANYON, Sir Charles, Effects £53,785 1s 3d.
 The will (with 5 codiciles) of Sir Charles Lanyon, late of the Abbey, Whiteabbey, Co.
 Antrim, Knight, to died 31 May 1889 at the same place, was proved at Belfast by John Lanyon of Lisbreen, Fortwilliam Park Belfast, CE Herbert Owen Lanyon of Castletown Terrace, Belfast, Merchant, and Elizabeth Helen Lanyon of the Abbey, Whiteabbey, Spinster.